 Z. H. Confair Memorial Highway

 The longest east-west Interstate in Pennsylvania, Interstate 80 was originally conceived as the Turnpike's Sharon to Stroudsburg Lateral Connection prior to the Interstate legislation being signed.
 The first proposed alignment was from the Delaware Water Gap to the Susquehanna River, and one map showed the terminus in Millersburg.
 Later, it was revised to be a parallel highway to the mainline Turnpike.
 On June 29, 1956, when the Interstate Act was passed, all planning was moved to the Department of Highways.
 The first spade of dirt to signal the beginning of construction was shoveled on March 19, 1959 near Corsica.
-However, the first segment of I-80 originally opened in 1953.
-It was in that year that the 2, 465-foot-long Delaware Water Gap Toll Bridge opened to traffic.
+However, the first segment of I-80 originally opened on December 16, 1953 when the 2,465-foot-long Delaware Water Gap Toll Bridge opened to traffic.

 The first section to see construction was from Exit 308 to Exit 310 in 1959.
 That section opened in 1960, at the same time work began on the section from Exit 70 to Exit 78.
 In 1961, construction began from Exit 298 to Exit 308.
 In 1962, construction began from Exit 78 to Exit 86, Exit 210 to Exit 224, and the Jackson Township line to Exit 299, and that same year the section from Exit 305 to Exit 308 opened to traffic.
 In 1963, the sections from Exit 70 to Exit 81 and from Exit 298 to Exit 308 opened to traffic, while construction began on the following sections: Ohio state line to the Shenango River, Exit 224 to the School House Road overpass, and Exit 242 to the Luzerne County line.
 In 1964, the sections from Exit 81 to Exit 86 and Exit 210 to Exit 224 opened to traffic.
 The latter included the bridge spanning the Susquehanna River.
 That year construction began on numerous sections spanning the state: Shenango River to the PA 285 overpass, Wolf Creek to the Allegheny River, Exit 86 to the Stevenson Hill Road overpass, Exit 236 to Exit 242, Luzerne County line to Exit 273, Exit 274 to the Jackson Township line.